Sun Belt Conference: 2010s

-Early 2020s realignment
+2020s

 Following the July 30, 2021 announcement of the University of Texas at Austin and the University of Oklahoma both moving from the Big 12 Conference to the Southeastern Conference, the world of college athletics faced the prospect of realignment once again.
 The Big 12 responded on September 10 by adding three schools from the American Athletic Conference (The American) and BYU, an FBS independent and otherwise a member of the non-football West Coast Conference, effective in 2023.
 The American in turn responded on October 21 by adding six schools from Conference USA (C-USA), with 2023 as the most likely entry date.
 Following this move, rumors began to circulate that the Sun Belt was planning to take on another three members (the University of Southern Mississippi (Southern Miss or USM), Marshall University, and former Sun Belt member Old Dominion University) from C-USA, likely in response to that conference's remaining teams worried of the conference folding.
 These moves would help to establish the market areas for the Sun Belt and The American, which cover similar geographic footprints.
 The American would now have most of its members in metropolitan areas, while the Sun Belt would instead have its members in smaller college towns.

 On October 22, The Action Network reported that Southern Miss had been accepted as a new Sun Belt member, with 2023 as the likely entry date.
 The report also stated that the Sun Belt would add three more members—the aforementioned Marshall and Old Dominion, plus James Madison University, a member of the FCS Colonial Athletic Association (CAA).
 Southern Miss and Old Dominion were respectively announced as incoming members on October 26 and 27.
 At the time, both were to join no later than 2023.
 On October 29, the day after Marshall named its next president, both the Sun Belt and Marshall issued tweets announcing that school's entry; a formal announcement followed the next day and an introductory press conference was held on November 1.
 As for James Madison, its board met on October 29 to discuss a potential Sun Belt invitation, but its timeline was also affected by a Virginia state law that requires legislative approval for a four-year public school to move upward in athletic classification, including FCS to FBS.
 The legislative committee that must review the move did not meet until November 5, after the state's gubernatorial election.
 The committee unanimously approved JMU's move from FCS to FBS, and the Sun Belt move was officially announced on November 6.
 The original Action Network report also stated that the two full non-football SBC members, Little Rock and UT Arlington, would no longer be members of the conference after the 2022–23 school year.